Correct Approximation of IEEE 754 Floating-Point Arithmetic for Program Verification: Introduction

 Independently from the application, program analysis starts with parsing, the generation of an \emph{abstract syntax tree} and the generation of various kinds of intermediate program representations.
 An important intermediate representation is called \emph{three-address code} (TAC).
 In this representation, complex arithmetic expressions and assignments are decomposed into sequences of assignment instructions of the form

-A further refinement consists in the computation of the \emph{static single assignment form} (SSA) whereby, labeling each assigned variable with a fresh name, assignments can be considered as if they were equality constraints.
-For example, the TAC form of the floating-point assignment $\mathtt{z} \mathrel{:=} \mathtt{z}*\mathtt{z} + \mathtt{z}$ is \( \mathtt{t} \mathrel{:=} \mathtt{z}*\mathtt{z}; \; \mathtt{z} \mathrel{:=} \mathtt{t} + \mathtt{z} \), which in SSA form becomes \( \mathtt{t}_1 \mathrel{:=} \mathtt{z}_1*\mathtt{z}_1; \; \mathtt{z}_2 \mathrel{:=} \mathtt{t}_1 + \mathtt{z}_1 \).
+A further refinement is the computation of the \emph{static single assignment form} (SSA) \cite{AhoLSU06} whereby, labeling each assigned variable with a fresh name, assignments can be considered as if they were equality constraints.
+For example, the TAC form of the floating-point assignment $\mathtt{z} \mathrel{:=} \mathtt{z}*\mathtt{z} + \mathtt{z}$ is \( \mathtt{t} \mathrel{:=} \mathtt{z}*\mathtt{z}; \; \mathtt{z} \mathrel{:=} \mathtt{t} + \mathtt{z} \), which in an SSA form becomes \( \mathtt{t}_1 \mathrel{:=} \mathtt{z}_1*\mathtt{z}_1; \; \mathtt{z}_2 \mathrel{:=} \mathtt{t}_1 + \mathtt{z}_1 \).
 These, in turn, can be regarded as the conjunction of the constraints $t_1 = z_1 \mmul z_1$ and $z_2 = t_1 \madd z_1$, where by $\mmul$ and $\madd$ we denote the multiplication and addition operations on floating-point numbers, respectively.
-The Boolean comparison expressions that appear in the guards of if statements can be translated into constraints similarly.
+The Boolean comparison expressions that appear in the guards of if statements and loops can be translated into constraints similarly.
 This way, a C/\Cplusplus{} program translated into an SSA-based intermediate representation can be represented as a set of constraints on its variables.
-Constraints can be added or removed from this set in order to obtain a constraint system that describes a particular behavior of the program (e.g., the execution of a certain instruction, the occurrence of an overflow in a computation, etc.).
+In particular, a constraint set arises form each execution path in the program.
+For this reason, this approach to program modeling can be viewed as \emph{symbolic execution} \cite{King76,ClarkeR85}.
+Constraints can be added or removed from such a set in order to obtain a constraint system that describes a particular behavior of the program (e.g., the execution of a certain instruction, the occurrence of an overflow in a computation, etc.).
 Once such a constraint system has been solved, the variable domains only contain values that cause the desired behavior.
 If one of the domains is empty, then that behavior can be ruled out.
+For more details on the symbolic execution of floating-point computations, we refer the reader to \cite{BotellaGM06,BagnaraCGG13ICST}.